 I must confess, not exaggerated, that for the first time I saw Nakrob’s work, I was thrilled with the joy for his creativity and excellent of the works.
 This Thai-born artist brought an icon or a representative of traditional Thai-ness as historical photograph: the royals, great statesman, and local costume dancer.
 Tore it apart, made it fragments and then placed the pieces with the world-famous western art.
 From Renaissance Raphael’s work, Rococo decoration motif, Bouguereau’s Neo-classicism painting, or famous Pre-Raphaelite “Ophelia” by Sir John Everett Millais to modern Hollywood photos, Nakrob mixed exotic eastern style and western flavours.

-Beyond the unique style, it is a bravery – a courage to criticise the definition of boundary, not only for Thai-ness but whole world culture.
-Surely, in one way, his works caused frictions of different voices in our society.
-Is it appropriate to bring the icons that people respect or worship into sensitive issue or in a modern context?
-But in other way as an art observer, Nakrob’s work symbolised a rarely perspective to meaning of Thai in the present of time.
+Beyond Nakrob’s unique style and sheer bravery lies a courage to criticise the definition of boundaries and to surpass such boundaries, not only for Thainess but the whole realm of culture itself.
+Surely, in more ways than one, his works have caused friction between the different voices in our society.
+Is it appropriate to bring up the icons that people respect or worship, pushing to question their authenticity while raising such sensitive issues to some non-liberals, or in a modern context?
+While some may oppose his works, in many ways, Nakrob’s work illustrates a rare viewpoint on the meaning of cultural definitions during our present of time.